tlsshh/academic-kickstart/content/publication/intrinsic-image-decomposition/index.md

 publication: ""
 publication_short: ""

-abstract: The project aimed to decompose an indoor single image into a shading image and a reflectance image based on deep neural networks.
-To solve two main problems in shading estimation, we proposed to do inductive transfer learning with inductive biases from surface normal estimation.
+abstract: The project aimed to decompose a single indoor image into a shading image and a reflectance image based on deep neural networks.
+To alleviate two main difficulties in shading estimation, we proposed to incorporate surface normal cues.
 Our proposed framework significantly improved the realism of the image editing application.
-To our knowledge, we outperformed the state-of-the-art works in shading estimation.
+To our knowledge, we outperformed state-of-the-art methods in shading estimation. **[submitted]**

 # Summary.
 An optional shortened abstract.
-summary: The project leveraged deep neural networks to decompose an indoor single image into a shading image and a reflectance image.
+summary: The project incorporated surface normal cues to decompose an indoor single image into a shading image and a reflectance image.

 tags: ["AR", "computer vision", "intrinsic image decomposition", "shading estimation"]
 featured: false